Swarthmore policy on being a visiting student

 - Bryn Mawr, Haverford, or UPenn students on the exchange programs with those schools.
 Registration form.

 - Alumni of Swarthmore College may audit for no charge or they may pay per credit rate to earn more credit.
-Registration form.
-Hold Harmless form.
+Complete the Registration form and the Hold Harmless form.

 - Faculty and Staff or their spouses/partners according to rules for them.
 Registration form.